Skeletor

-Skeletor (/ˈskɛlətɔːr/) is a supervillain and the main antagonist of the Masters of the Universe franchise created by Mattel, serving as the archenemy of He-Man and usually depicted as a skull-faced, blue-skinned sorcerer.
-In the franchise's storyline, Skeletor seeks to discover the secrets of Castle Grayskull, which he believes will allow him to conquer the planet of Eternia and the universe, and become the titular Master of the Universe.
+Skeletor (/ˈskɛlətɔːr/) is a supervillain and the main antagonist of the Masters of the Universe media franchise created by Mattel.
+The character first appeared in the minicomic He-Man and the Power Sword (1981), which was included with the original Masters of the Universe action figures.
+Skeletor is usually depicted as a skull-faced, blue-skinned sorcerer who serves as the archenemy of He-Man.
+As the self-proclaimed "Evil Lord of Destruction", Skeletor leads his Evil Warriors from his lair on Snake Mountain in his obsessive quest to unlock the secrets of Castle Grayskull, which he believes will give him the power to conquer the planet Eternia and the entire universe.

+Although Skeletor was originally described as a demonic warlord from another dimension, later stories provided his origin as Keldor, the former apprentice of Hordak and the older half-brother of He-Man's father, King Randor.
+Denied rulership of Eternia for being half-demon, Keldor attempted to seize the throne by force but his face was damaged by acid during a confrontation with Randor; the resulting disfigurement drove him insane and led to his transformation into Skeletor.

+Skeletor has appeared in various forms of media and been featured in almost every adaptation of the Masters of the Universe franchise, including films and television series.
+In live-action, the character has been portrayed by Frank Langella in the 1987 film, and Jared Leto in the 2026 film.
+Alan Oppenheimer, Brian Dobson, Mark Hamill, and Benjamin Diskin, among others, have voiced the character in animation.

 Appearances

 Pre-Filmation minicomics ("savage Eternia")

+Skeletor as originally depicted in the minicomic He-Man and the Power Sword (1981).
+Art by Alfredo Alcala.

 The first minicomics that accompanied the 1981–1983 line of Masters of the Universe toys presented the earliest version of continuity, which had several differences from the continuity of the Filmation cartoon and the minicomics that complemented it.
-He-Man was depicted as the champion of a tribe of stone-age jungle-dwellers, and there was no royal court of Eternia, King Randor, Queen Marlena, or Prince Adam.

 Skeletor was originally an inhabitant of another dimension until he was transported to Eternia during "The Great Wars" when a hole opened in the dimensional wall, and seeks to reopen the rift so that his race can invade and conquer Eternia.
 To do so, he seeks the powers of Castle Grayskull, a fortress in Eternia said to contain great powers.
 Along the way, Skeletor becomes smitten with the Goddess (a prototype for Teela), and seeks to make her his bride to help him in his conquest plans.